• Skip to primary navigation

 1. Vorosmarty Square Christmas Market

-The main market is known as the Budapest Christmas Fair and is sometimes referred to as the Vorosmarty Square Christmas Market.
+The main Christmas market is officially known as the Budapest Christmas fair, but it’s commonly referred to as the Vorosmarty Square Christmas Market.

-Vorosmarty Square is one of the busiest squares on the Pest side of the Danube River.
+It’s located in one of the most bustling squares on the Pest side of the Danube River – Vorosmarty Square.

-The square is the starting point of Vaci utca, Budapest’s main touristy shopping street which leads all the way to the Great Market Hall, the historic indoor food and shopping market.
+It also serves as the starting point of Vaci utca, the city’s primary tourist shopping street that leads visitors all the way to the Great Market Hall, a historic indoor market for food and shopping.

 Dates and Locations

-Budapest Christmas Fair: The main Christmas market in Budapest.
+Vorosmarty Christmas Market: The main Christmas market in Budapest.

-Budapest Christmas Market dates: 18th November to 31st December 2022.
+Budapest Christmas Market dates: Likely dates: 17th November to 31st December 2023.

 Opening hours: Generally from 10am to around 9 or 10pm.